MicheleMasini1996/BFF/README.md

 av_eq = [ [A2*B2, 1] ]
 ```

 Now, let us define an operator constraint on Alice's observables.
-In particular, we will force anti-commutativity.
+In particular, we will force anti-commutativity, i.e., $A_1A_2+A_2A_1=0$.
 ```julia
 op_eq = [ A1*A2 + A2*A1 ]
 ```